 Sélecteur de couleurs avancé¶

 As compared to other color selectors in Krita, Advanced color selector provides more control and options to the user.
 To open Advanced color selector choose.
-You can configure this docker by clicking on the little wrench icon on the top left corner.
-Clicking on the wrench will open a popup window with following tabs and options:
+You can configure this docker by clicking on the little settings icon on the top left corner of the docker.
+Clicking on the settings icon will open a popup window with following tabs and options:

 Sélecteur de couleurs¶